OpenLiberty/docs-playbook/README.md

 3. Click the **Create a Pull Request** button.
 4. In the resulting PR, click the **Edit** button and change the Base to `staging`
 5. Get the resulting PR reviewed and merged.
 Merging the PR kicks off a build of the staging site.

- Once you verify the generated doc, API doc, and SPI doc on the [staging](https://docs-staging-openlibertyio.mqj6zf7jocq.us-south.codeengine.appdomain.cloud/docs/latest/overview.html) site, open a PR from `staging` to `vNext` in the docs-generated repo:
+6. Verify the generated doc, API doc, and SPI doc on the [staging](https://docs-staging-openlibertyio.mqj6zf7jocq.us-south.codeengine.appdomain.cloud/docs/latest/overview.html) site

+Next, Commit the changes to the `vNext` branch.
-1. Open Github Desktop and select the docs-generated repo
+7. Open Github Desktop and select the docs-generated repo
-2. Select `staging` in the **Current Branch** dropdown menu and click **Fetch origin** to get any new changes.
+8. Select `staging` in the **Current Branch** dropdown menu and click **Fetch origin** to get any new changes.
-3. Click the **Create a Pull Request** button.
+9. Click the **Create a Pull Request** button.
 Give the PR a descriptiive title.
-4. Get the resulting PR reviewed and merged.
+10. Get the resulting PR reviewed and merged.

 ## Publishing the docs and preparing for the next release